devil666face/gogh/README.md

 #### Configuration

-1. Gogh save database in `~/.config/gogh/gogh.enc`
+1. Gogh saves the database in `~/.config/gogh/gogh.enc`.
-2. Use [config](https://github.com/Devil666face/gogh/blob/main/config.yaml) for override it `~/.config/gogh/config.yaml`.
-In this example base would be save in `~/files/second-brain.md/gogh.enc`
+2. Use the [config file](https://github.com/Devil666face/gogh/blob/main/config.yaml) to override this to `~/.config/gogh/config.yaml`.
+For example, the base file could be saved as `~/files/second-brain.md/gogh.enc`.

 ```yaml
 database: ~/files/second-brain.md/gogh.enc